On $p$-adic Hurwitz-type Euler zeta functions: Introduction

-For $s\in\mathbb{C}$ and Re$(s) > 0$, the Euler zeta function and the Hurwitz-type Euler zeta function are defined by respectively (see~\cite{Ayoub,Murty,KKW,TK08}).
-Notice that the Euler zeta functions can be analytically continued to the whole complex plane, and these zeta functions have the values of the Euler number or the Euler polynomials at negative integers.
+respectively (see \cite{Ayoub,KKW,TK,TK08,Murty}).
+Notice that the Euler zeta functions can be analytically continued to the whole complex plane, and these zeta functions have the values of the Euler numbers or the Euler polynomials at negative integers.

-In this paper, we define the $p$-adic Hurwitz-type Euler zeta functions following Cohen's approch in \cite[Chapter 11]{Co2}.
-Our main tool is the fermionic $p$-adic integral $I_{-1}(f)$ on $\mathbb Z_p$.
-We find that many interesting properties for the $p$-adic Hurwitz zeta functions are also hold for the $p$-adic Hurwitz-type Euler zeta functions.
+In this paper, by using the fermionic $p$-adic integral $I_{-1}(f)$ on $\mathbb Z_p$ we define the $p$-adic Hurwitz-type Euler zeta functions following Cohen's approach in \cite[Chapter 11]{Co2} and Tangedal-Young's approach in \cite{TP}.

 Our paper is organized as follows.